Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Lewis Falls-Yellowstone National Park

-The south entrance road follows the Lewis River, which flows through the park and eventually joins the Snake River.
-Plan on making the stoop to see Lewis Falls.
-The falls are named after Meriwether Lewis, who was an American explorer and one leader of the Lewis and Clark Expedition.
-You can easily view it from the road.
-Instead, make the short hike up the hillside to get closeup views of the falls.
-This is an excellent photo opportunity.
-If you prefer, you can plan a picnic or snack break at Lewis Lake a little further down the road.
+The south entrance road traces the path of the Lewis River as it flows through the park and eventually joins the Snake River.
+While you can view Lewis Falls from the road, the real payoff comes from hiking up the nearby hillside for a close-up look at the cascading waters.
+This waterfall bears the name of Meriwether Lewis, the famous American explorer and co-leader of the Lewis and Clark Expedition.
+The hike provides an excellent photo opportunity, and you can even plan a picnic or snack break at the nearby Lewis Lake a little further down the road.

 “Little Red Dog”-Bison